effzehljmc/tiktok-clone/checklist/recipe_variation.md

 1. Add a RecipeVariation model to your Prisma schema to store user-specific variations (one row per user + originalVideo).
 2. Create a minimal service function (storeRecipeVariation) to insert new variations.
-3. Provide a “Save Variation” button in the UI, calling the store function after receiving AI-generated changes.
+3. Provide a "Save Variation" button in the UI, calling the store function after receiving AI-generated changes.
-4. Add a “Back to Original Recipe” button that toggles your state from user-stored variation data back to the original.
+4. Add a "Back to Original Recipe" button that toggles your state from user-stored variation data back to the original.
-5. Optionally show a simple variation history by listing all user-saved variations for the current recipe inside your “Cookbook” or on the recipe details page.
+5. Optionally show a simple variation history by listing all user-saved variations for the current recipe inside your "Cookbook" or on the recipe details page.

 This plan is clean, fits your existing codebase, and aligns with your stated preferences (single-button revert, no complicated version chains, and user-specific storage).

+## Implementation Progress

+### ✅ Completed

+1. **Database Schema**
+   - Added `RecipeVariation` model in `prisma/schema.prisma` with:
+     - Core fields: id, userId, recipeId, title, ingredients, equipment, steps
+     - Metadata: aiPrompt, originalPrompt, variationType, metadata (JSON)
+     - Proper relations to User and RecipeMetadata
+     - Timestamps and indexes
+   - Created migration `20240315_add_recipe_variations.sql` with:
+     - Enum type `variation_type`
+     - Table creation with proper constraints
+     - RLS policies for user-specific access
+     - Proper indexing for performance

+2. **Service Layer Implementation** (`services/recipeVariations.ts`)
+   - Core CRUD operations:
+     - `createRecipeVariation`: Create new variations with transaction support
+     - `getRecipeVariations`: Fetch user's variations for a recipe
+     - `deleteRecipeVariation`: Remove specific variations with user ownership check
+   - Advanced features:
+     - `getVariationHistory`: Track variation history with diffs
+     - `revertToOriginal`: Reset to original recipe
+     - `getVariationsByType`: Filter variations by type
+     - `getLatestVariation`: Quick access to most recent variation
+   - Comprehensive type definitions:
+     - `RecipeVariation` type for complete variation data
+     - `VariationDiff` interface for tracking changes
+     - `RecipeVariationInput` for standardized creation
+     - Proper TypeScript exports for all types

+3. **UI Integration**
+   - [✓] Complete variation management in `components/recipe/ExpandedRecipeCard.tsx`:
+     - State management for variations and selected variation
+     - Loading and error handling with proper UI feedback
+     - Smooth animations using react-native-reanimated
+   - [✓] "Back to Original" functionality:
+     - Implemented as part of variation selector
+     - Clear visual indication of current state
+     - Smooth transitions between states
+   - [✓] Variation history display:
+     - Horizontal scrollable list of variations
+     - Categorized by variation type
+     - Visual feedback for selected variation
+   - [✓] Delete functionality:
+     - Delete button for each variation
+     - Confirmation dialog before deletion
+     - Proper error handling and user feedback
+     - Automatic switch to original recipe if selected variation is deleted
+   - [✓] Type-safe integration:
+     - Proper TypeScript interfaces for all components
+     - Strong typing for all event handlers
+     - Validation through TypeScript type system

+### 🚧 In Progress

+1. **UI/UX Enhancements**
+   - [ ] Add variation comparison view
+   - [ ] Enhance accessibility features

+### 📝 To Do

+1. **Testing & Validation**
+   - [ ] Unit tests for service functions
+   - [ ] Integration tests for UI components
+   - [ ] End-to-end testing of variation flow
+   - [ ] Performance testing for large variation histories

+2. **Documentation & Maintenance**
+   - [ ] Add JSDoc comments for all functions
+   - [ ] Create user documentation
+   - [ ] Set up monitoring for variation usage
+   - [ ] Plan for data cleanup/archival

+### File References
+- Schema: `prisma/schema.prisma`
+- Migration: `supabase/migrations/20240315_add_recipe_variations.sql`
+- Service: `services/recipeVariations.ts`
+- UI Components:
+  - `components/recipe/ExpandedRecipeCard.tsx`
+  - `components/recipe/RecipeChat.tsx`